qoda-ng/anckor/README.md

 git clone https://github.com/qoda-dev/anckor.git
 ```

-The you can simply build and run the kernel.
+Then you can simply build and run the kernel.
 Default target is **qemu-riscv64**.

 ```shell
 make build